Automattic/jetpack/readme.txt

 * Sync: record comment content modifications and moderation events to make sure comments are always up to date on WordPress.com. #6929, #6899
 * Sync: add a way to distinguish between an added and an updated attachment. #6884
 * Sync: track when posts are deleted. #6885
-* Sync: trac changes to sidebar elements. #6909
+* Sync: track changes to sidebar elements. #6909
+* Sync: track plugin names and versions when a plugin event is triggered. #6961
 * Unit Tests: add and update multiple unit tests for multiple Jetpack features. #6927
 * WordPess.com REST API: Allow HTTP `PUT` requests sent from Jetpack to WordPress.com. #6853